Nonye2K3/chia/INSTALL.md

 [Download: chia-wallet-0.1.12](https://download.chia.net/beta-1.5-win64/chia-wallet-0.1.12.msi)

-Instead of `chia start wallet-ui &` as explained in the [README.md](README.md) you run `chia start wallet-server &` in Ubuntu/WSL 2 to allow the Wallet to connect to the Full Node running in Ubuntu/WSL 2.
-Once you've enabled `chia start wallet-server &` you can run "Chia" from the Start menu or your Desktop.
+Once you have run the correct method of `chia start wallet-server &' outlined in the [Quick Start Guide](https://github.com/Chia-Network/chia-blockchain/wiki/Quick-Start-Guide) you can launch Chia Wallet from the Start menu or your Desktop.

 # Amazon Linux 2